-We conducted immunogenicity studies for HA assemblies synthesized with one error reduction step because the resulting average error rate (see Fig. 2B) slightly exceeded the threshold reported for mRNA vaccines under emergency use authorization28.
-It is well known that RNA polymerases are more error-prone than higher fidelity DNA polymerases^{29,30}, so we set a threshold for acceptable DNA mutations around ~0.02% per position (Fig. 2B) to be consistent to mRNA vaccine precedent.
-By comparison, errors introduced by amino acid misincorporation during recombinant protein production may occur at even higher rates (i.e., up to 0.1% per translated codon) under certain circumstances31.
+We conducted immunogenicity studies for HA synthesized using one error reduction step because the resulting average error rate (see Fig. 2b) slightly exceeded the threshold reported for mRNA vaccines under emergency use authorization28.
+It is well known that RNA polymerases are more error-prone than higher fidelity DNA polymerases^{29,30}, so we set a threshold for acceptable DNA mutations around ~0.02% per position (Fig. 2b) to be consistent to mRNA vaccine precedent.
+By comparison, errors introduced by amino acid misincorporation during recombinant protein production may occur at even higher rates (i.e. up to 0.1% per translated codon) under certain circumstances31.

-To re-compare immunogenicity between EDS-RCA and plasmid chassis, HA assemblies having ~1 error every 2500 bases (~0.04% per position, Fig. 4B) were cloned into plasmid and subsequently propagated as non-clonal pools by RCA or bacterial culture (~220 mixed positive clones, respectively) in order to sample the diversity of the original HA gene assembly.
-The corresponding EDS-RCA DNA was maintained in its native concatemeric state and vaccine doses were prepared using two different DNA purification methods: (i) ethanol precipitation (EtOH RCA) or (ii) ion exchange chromatography (IEX RCA).
-Groups of mice were immunized with these pooled EDS-RCA DNA or plasmid assemblies using to our optimal dosing for GG and IM-EP delivery (i.e., 0.02 μg for GG, and >10-fold higher for plasmid and >100-fold higher for EDS-RCA using IM-EP, see Fig. 3).
-At these doses, we observed similar magnitudes of HA-specific antibody titers between plasmid chassis and EDS-RCA DNA, regardless of the downstream vaccine purification method employed (i.e., IEX or EtOH) (Fig. 5B).
-Both GG and IM-EP delivery of EDS-RCA DNA induced comparable IFN-γ T cell responses in spleens (Fig. 5C) and lungs (Fig. 5D) as the plasmid chassis.
-Consistent with these findings, all tested vaccine formats elicited comparable inhibition of hemagglutination (HAI titer, Fig. 5E) and virus-neutralizing titers against live H1N1 virus in vitro (Fig. 5F).
+To re-compare the immunogenicity of EDS-RCA and plasmid chassis, HA assemblies having ~1 error every 2,500 bases (~0.04% per position, Fig. 4b) were cloned into plasmid and subsequently propagated as non-clonal pools by RCA or bacterial culture (~220 mixed positive clones, respectively) to sample the diversity of the original HA gene assembly.
+The EDS-RCA product was maintained in its native concatemeric state and vaccine doses were prepared using two different DNA purification methods: (i) ethanol precipitation (EtOH RCA) or (ii) ion exchange chromatography (IEX RCA).
+Groups of mice were immunized with these pooled EDS-RCA DNA or plasmid assemblies using to our optimal dosing for GG and IM-EP delivery (i.e. 0.02 μg for GG, and >10-fold higher for plasmid and >100-fold higher for EDS-RCA using IM-EP, see Fig. 3).
+At these doses, we observed similar magnitudes of HA-specific antibody titers between plasmid chassis and EDS-RCA DNA, regardless of the downstream vaccine purification method employed (i.e. IEX or EtOH) (Fig. 5b).
+Both GG and IM-EP delivery of EDS-RCA DNA induced comparable IFN- γ T cell responses in spleens (Fig. 5c) and lungs (Fig. 5d) as plasmid chassis.
+Consistent with these findings, all tested vaccine formats elicited comparable inhibition of hemagglutination (HAI titer, Fig. 5e) and virus-neutralizing titers against live H1N1 virus in vitro (Fig. 5f).
 Taken together, these data further demonstrate that the EDS-RCA vaccine induces robust immune responses comparable to plasmid chassis.

 We next investigated if the 10-fold higher dosing needed for IM-EP delivery of EDS-RCA (relative to plasmid chassis) was specific to the pulse-waveform used by BTX AgilePulse EP technology.
-We re-tested identical DNA from Fig. 5, but now using a CELLECTRA-3P device (INOVIO Pharmaceuticals, Inc.) that applies adaptive electroporation and is currently under investigation in human clinical trials^{32,33}.
+We re-tested identical DNA from Fig. 5 but now using a

+CELLECTRA-3P device (INOVIO Pharmaceuticals, Inc) that applies adaptive electroporation and is currently under investigation in human clinical trials^{32,33}.
 We compared the immunogenicity of 0.2 μg and 2.0 μg vaccine doses and selected the IEX preparation of EDS-RCA DNA (since we had observed little difference to EtOH preparation in Fig. 5).
-Using CELLECTRA-3P, 0.2 μg doses of plasmid chassis induced variable HA-specific IgG antibody responses (similar to EDS-RCA DNA), with some animals failing to seroconvert and, overall, significantly lower antibody responses compared to 2 μg doses (Fig. 6B and Supplementary Fig. S4).
-Immunization with 2 μg doses showed comparable and robust antibody responses between EDS-RCA DNA and plasmid formats (Fig. 6B and Supplementary Fig. S4).
-Thus, compared to prior BTX AgilePulse experiments using identical and/or similar DNA (Figs. 5B and 3B, respectively), these CELLECTRA-3P findings suggest that electroporation delivery methods can indeed influence the comparative immunogenicity of DNA vaccines.
+Using CELLECTRA-3P, 0.2 μg doses of the plasmid chassis induced variable HA-specific IgG antibody responses (similar to EDS-RCA DNA), with some animals failing to seroconvert and, overall, significantly lower antibody responses compared to 2 μg doses (Fig. 6b and Supplemental Fig. S4).
+Immunization with 2 μg doses showed comparable and robust antibody responses between EDS-RCA DNA and plasmid formats (Fig. 6b and Supplemental Fig. S4).
+Thus, compared to prior BTX AgilePulse experiments using identical and/or similar DNA (Fig. 5b and 3b respectively), these CELECTRA-3P findings suggest that electroporation delivery methods can indeed influence the comparative immunogenicity of DNA vaccines.